Strength and Organization of the Regia Aeronautica and Regia Navale when Italy enters Second World War in June 1940.

 The supreme commander of the Italian armed forces and Minister of Marine was Benito Mussolini, but executive control was exercised by the Under-Secretary and Chief of Naval Staff (Supermarina) Admiral Domenico Cavagnari.
 Commander-in-Chief of the Fleet was Admiral Campioni.
 Departments of the Ministry of Marine and the Naval Staff undertook the customary responsibilities of the admiralty, with one exception.
 The Ministry of Marine submitted design requirements to a separate department which catered for the needs of all three services.
 Examples of this were the battleships Littorio and Vittorio Veneto, projected by General Umberto Pugliese, whose team supervised the arrangements for their construction by Ansaldo at Genoa and CRDA at Trieste.

-The Navy was organised in two squadrons with torpedo-boats, submarines, training and reserves forming four main sub-divisions.
+The Navy was organized in two squadrons with torpedo-boats, submarines, training and reserves forming four main sub-divisions.

 When Italy entered the war on 10 June 1940, the Regia Navale was disposed as follows: